kuvalkin/kuvalkin.example/README.md

-# Bitrix Module with REST/AJAX endpoint Example
+# Bitrix Module with REST/AJAX endpoint example
 This is an example of a Bitrix module with a REST/AJAX endpoint.
 To use this module, clone this repository to your local/modules directory on your Bitrix server and install the module through the admin panel.

 ## Endpoints